jni/lma-2021-bioimage-analysis-python/README.md

 We recommend that you use Python 3.9 for this tutorial.
 Both 3.7 and 3.8 should also work but have not been tested.
 If you are using macOS Big Sur, only Python 3.9 works.

 To perform this tutorial, we first need to set up our environment.
-To do so, please clone the repository containing the tutorial materials to your computer.
+To do so, please copy the repository containing the tutorial materials to your computer.
 We recommend cloning the materials into your Documents folder, but you can choose another suitable location.

-First, open your Terminal navigate to you the folder you will download the course materials into
+### Method 1: using git

+If you already use git, follow these instructions to clone the repo to your local computer.
+You may want to change the folder to which you clone the repo.

 ```bash
 cd ~/Documents